lassejlv/discord-bot-template-the-best-one/README.md

 - Event Handler
 - Type Safe
 - Docker Support
+- Cooldowns
+- Redis Cache
 - Build-in Sharding Support (when you need it)
 - Easy to use

 ## Getting Started

 This template does not use node.js as the runtime.
 It uses [Bun](https://bun.sh) as the runtime.
 Bun is a runtime like node.js but faster a lot faster.
 And just better.
 So make sure you have Bun installed on your machine.

+By default all intents are enabled.
+We highly recommend you to enable only the intents you need.
+You can do that in the `src/main.ts` file.

 1. Clone this repository